Zistack/Satisfactory-Optimizer/README.md

 ### "recipes": {"Recipe": {*}, ...}

 The "recipes" entry reports some statistics about each recipe that is used in the factory plan.
-Each recipe has 4 entries.
+Each recipe object contains the following entries:

- * "machine_count": Real
+ * "configurations": {...}

+   Each configuration object describes a set of machines with a particular configuration (clock speed setting and number of somersloops slotted per machine).

+   The "machine_count" field reports the number of machines that use the configuration.

+   The "clock_speed_setting" reports the clock speed that all machines should be set to, if the machine supports overclocking.
-   The number of machines used to produce this recipe.
+   The optimizer underclocks all machines uniformly when a fractional number of machines would have been required.

+   The "somersloops_slotted_per_machine" reports what it says it reports.
+   If this field is not present, then that means that no somersloops should be slotted for this set of machines.

  * "power consumption": Real

-   The power consumption of all of the machines used to produce this recipe.
+   The approximate power consumption of all of the machines used to produce this recipe.

- * "overclock_setting": Real

-   The overclock setting applied to the machines using this recipe.

- * "somersloops_slotted": Real

-   The total number of somersloops slotted into machines producing this recipe.
-   This can interact with the overclock setting in a slightly strange way.
-   The planner internally instantiates a number of 'corners' for each recipe, each being a machine count associated with the recipe at a specific overclock setting and productivity multiplier.
-   Generally, the planner will want to overclock productivity-boosted machines, but may not want to overclock machines _not_ boosted with somersloops.
-   If not enough somersloops are provided to boost every recipe, and the overclock setting is not pegged at 2.5, then most likely the somersloops were dumped into a subset of machines which were overclocked, while the remaining machines were left alone.
-   Perhaps in future versions of this tool, we'll be able to report this more clearly.
+   This is an over-estimate due to the fact that the solver can't fully account for the non-linear effect on power consumption caused by changing the clock speed of a machine.

  * "inputs": {"Item": Real, ...}